 Wave is an annual series of workshops at the IUAV University of Venice.
 In this year’s edition, Waves focuses on sea-level rise, the necessary defense or adaption systems and their effects on the territory and settlements.

 Aquatic Construction Sites recognises the pervasiveness of fluid conditions and the inexorable overcoming of flow rates and levels; in the Aquatic Construction Sites, fluidity is experienced.
 In order to enter a mindset of fluidity, we train body and language for three weeks, observing and touching fluid matter.
-We build that do not fight, capture and fix the fluid states, but allow and synchronise it.
+Devices are being built that do not fight, capture or counteract the fluid states, but instead synchronize and enable them.

 flux.urbains incites a River Urbanism Movement across the continent.
 Eight existing teams of research and action that have started to care about individual rivers, join forces, ideas, and the shared ambition to re-position the secondary rivers: as potentials for learning and understanding today’s Europe, its recent and ongoing transformations, collective identity, and a liveable future.

 The network acted for the first time in Venice on May 20th, 2023, on the occasion of the Architecture Biennale 2023.
 Rivers’ representatives—be they inhabitants, associations, experts, institutions—have come together to set an agenda for secondary rivers of hybrid condition.

 Fluss trifft Land.
 Land trifft Fluss.